fondemen/coreos-swarm-vagrant/readme.md

 `git clone https://github.com/fondemen/coreos-swarm-vagrant.git ; cd coreos-swarm-vagrant`

 To initialize a cluster, just issue `vagrant up`.
-3 CoreOS nodes are set up (*docker-1*, *docker-2*, and *docker-3*) and form an etcd cluster.
+3 CoreOS nodes are set up (*docker-01*, *docker-O2*, and *docker-03*) and form an etcd2 cluster.
 An etcd token url is automatically requested from discovery.etcd.io.
 The token url is stored to *etcd_token_url* file so that new nodes can be fired up and allowed to join.

 To start Swarm, then issue
 ```
 export SWARM=on
-vagrant provision
+vagrant up
 ```
 or on windows cmd
 ```
 set SWARM=on
-vagrant provision
+vagrant up
 ```
 The previous three node now form a Docker Swarm cluster.
-This can't be done during the `vagrant up` phase as Swarm leader ip  and join token are shared using etcd (using /vagrant-swarm/swarm_docker-1_adress and /vagrant-swarm/swarm_token_worker keys, respectively).
-Indeed, etcd needs at least 3 nodes up and running to work which is the case only at the end of the `vagrant up` phase.
+This can't be done during the first `vagrant up` phase as Swarm leader ip  and join token are shared using etcd (using /vagrant-swarm/swarm_docker-1_adress and /vagrant-swarm/swarm_token_worker keys, respectively).
+Indeed, etcd needs at least 3 nodes up and running to work which is the case only at the end of the first `vagrant up` phase.

 Now you can connect your cluster by
-`vagrant ssh docker-1` (or any other docker-X node).
+`vagrant ssh docker-01` (or any other docker-XX node).
 It's now time to play with Docker Swarm.

 ## Setting up a new node on the same VirtualBox host ##